esathya/Azure-zero-to-hero/Day-03/01-basics.md

 A **Resource Group** in Azure is a logical container for resources that share the same lifecycle, permissions, and policies.
 It helps you organize and manage related Azure resources efficiently.
 Resources within a group can be deployed, updated, and deleted together as a single management unit.

+===> Resource group is nothing but grouping of resources which will allowing you to track resource the resource of a perticular project are perticular resources and manage the perticular resource(like acces, removing access)

 ### Key Points about Resource Groups:

 - **Lifecycle Management:** Resources within a group can be managed collectively, making it easy to handle deployments, updates, and deletions.